frictionlessdata/tableschema-js/README.md

 - `(errors.TableSchemaError)` - raises any error occured in the process
 - `(Field)` - returns field class instance

-List of actions on descriptor:
-- expanded (with profile defaults)

 #### `field.name`

 - `(String)` - returns field name